 Obviously, you need to wait for it to snow but when you think there’s enough on the ground then it’s time to get the location ready.
 Whether that means going to the park and staking a claim on the day or getting things ready to act as shields.

 For the teams, you need to organise a colour scheme or something similar so that you can identify who’s with who.
 Bear in mind, you don’t need to be in head to toe of that colour, but a cheeky red hat or blue gloves would do the trick.

 Also, make sure everyone’s kitted out properly because you will get cold.
 We’re talking hats, scarves, gloves, winter coats, thick socks and appropriate shoes.
-If you need to purchase good snow gloves, Amazon has a good variety of kids and adults gloves available.
+If you need to purchase good snow gloves.

 You can use a big snowball fight as a friendship building experience.
 If that’s what you want to do, then you should organise teams by having each person being friends with one other person on the team so that everyone can start talking.
 Even if it’s just team strategy.